 - Front Cam.
 Similar to the mega cam test, the Front Cam option will let you test the performance of your phone’s front camera.
 When you run the test, the front camera will open with HDR Auto and flash ON (If your phone has it).
 After that, you can take a selfie to complete the test.

 - Black.
 When you are in doubt about the black color appearance on your phone’s display is somewhere not usual, you can run this test to check.

 - Version.
 This option will reveal the phone model and some other hardware details that aren’t much interesting or useful.

 All these options will be found under the hidden menu in the latest Samsung Android phones.
-In old models, you might see some additional options such as Factory Reset, Network Tweaking setting, etc. These options no longer come in new models as these were not helpful and benefiting users hence Samsung removed them.
+In old models, you might see some additional options such as Factory Reset, Network Tweaking settings, etc. These options no longer come in new models as these were not helpful and benefited users hence Samsung removed them.

 Alternative of IoT Hidden Menu

 Similar to IoT Hidden Menu, there is a System UI Tuner that is known for modifying Android’s certain interfaces.
 It is a hidden setting that Google has implemented for Android users starting from the Marshmallow Android version.
 It mainly contains experimental features and some of its features have already turned out to be really useful now almost every new Android phone comes with that i.e Do Not Disturb mode.